VSchaepertoens/CHO_variants_glycoforms/README.md

 ## Analysis description

+Please use R version 4.3.0.
 This repository contains scripts for the following analysis:

 1. Quantification of the mAb subunits from the peak areas of UV-chromatograms